 Drucker said “culture eats strategy for breakfast” and work methods for lunch, I add

-The way in whCarrot_Stickich we lead and manage our IT shops creates the environment and systems in which people work.
+The way in which we lead and manage our IT shops creates the environment and systems in which people work.
 The prevalent approaches have created a working culture characterised by bureaucracy, rigidity, fragility and a work force that is frequently frustrated, disillusioned and even mistrustful of the executives, managers and team leads that run the shop.
 The Ways of Leadership and Management originate from the early twentieth century, an industrial era, informed by Taylorism and behaviourism.
 Approaches that may have been effective in the factories and mines of those days but fall short in the twenty-first century, an era of knowledge work.
 Expecting to create an IT Shop with an effective culture that can thrive in the prevailing climate of hyper competition, rapid change and innovation by dictating goals, promising rewards for achievement and threatening punishment for non-achievement is fundamentally flawed.

 “We cannot solve our problems with the same thinking we used to create them” - Albert Einstein